Texting in healthcare?

 Text messaging is the communication of choice for Millennials (Generations Y and Z), those born since the early eighties, many of whom regard phone conversations and email as obsolete and old-fashioned modes of communication.
 In fact, texting is the most frequently used communication channel used by teens to communicate with friends, both old and new.
 A Pew Research Center survey on teens, technology, and friendship reported that “phone calls are an important way that teens connect, particularly with their closest friends.”
 (Pew, 2015)

-Despite many professionals’ reluctance to text message with patients, many routine clinical tasks are already being replaced with a variety of technologies including text messaging.
+Despite many professionals’ reluctance to texting in healthcare, many routine clinical tasks are already being replaced with a variety of technologies including text messaging.
 Texting is convenient and quick, and the technology is usually within reach without requiring a computer.
 It is quiet, immediate, and delivered by telephone systems rather than spotty computer connections.
 It is easy-to-read and device-neutral; in that, it can be conducted by phone, desktop computer, or tablet.
 Furthermore, many young people have no landline as they only subscribe to mobile phone services.
 The accuracy of inflection by tone and rapidity in voicemail are lost in texting.
 Is texting adequate for psychotherapy?

 Many behavioral care professionals of today already succumb to consumer demand for services from professionals who communicate with popular tools.
 Adoption of technology may be essential to avoid professional extinction as the marketplace for psychotherapy includes more digital natives whose world has included technology since birth.
-How can one, therefore, legally and ethically conduct text messaging therapy?
+How can one, therefore, legally and ethically conduct texting in healthcare?

 As with any emerging mode of communication, the considerations of texting and relying on mobile devices are only beginning to come to light.
 Professionals in the United States, unlike their Australian colleagues, have yet to sit down and establish a uniform set of guidelines that will influence how to use texting in professional settings.
 Nonetheless, the need for such guidelines is becoming more evident with each passing year.